prabhatrai111/Commensal-Radar/README.md

 I would like to thank Mr Santu Sardar and Prof Mohammed Zafar Ali Khan to give me oppurtunity to work with them.
-The files and dataset are uploaded after the consent of Mr Santu and Prof Zafar and they have every rights to reserve and claim a copyright if similar work found without their consent.
+The files and dataset are uploaded after the consent of Mr Santu and Prof Zafar and they have every rights to reserve and claim a copyright.